hiwa-house/teletraan/docs/index.md

 <blockquote name="internet_quotes">

-*It isn't personal.
+<i>It isn't personal.
 It isn't permanent.
 It isn't important.
 It is important to be kind to all, to maintain my center, to be respectful, magnanimous, and wise. <br>
--Stoic Mantra*
+-Stoic Mantra</i>

 </blockquote>
 <blockquote name="internet_quotes">